Logo

 AI helps organizations maximize limited security resources:

-• Enabling junior staff to perform more effectively
+• Enabling junior staff to perform at a senior analyst level through AI augmentation

-A study by Enterprise Strategy Group found that organizations using AI-powered security tools reported a 45% increase in team productivity and were able to investigate 3.4 times more alerts than teams without AI augmentation (ESG, 2023).
+A study by Enterprise Strategy Group found that organizations using AI-powered security tools reported a 45% increase in team productivity and were able to investigate 3.4 times more alerts than teams without AI augmentation (ESG, 2025).
+Manufacturing security teams report 50%+ productivity improvements.

 Key Performance Indicators: